Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming

-In this subsection, we analyze the non-log-linear behavior observed in the brightest regions.
+In this subsection, we analyze the deviations from the log–log linear relation observed in the brightest regions.
 Again, we focus on \HII-like regions due to their clear physical origins and the availability of a sufficient number of data points.
 For \HII-like regions, the fractions of cases (a), (b), and (c) are 75\%, 20\%, and 5\%, respectively (refer to \autoref{sec:regression} for classification and description of these cases).
-We concentrate on cases (a) and (b) since they are the dominant cases, and their non-log-linear behavior can be characterized using well-defined statistical methods.
+We concentrate on cases (a) and (b) since they are the dominant cases, and their deviations from the log–log linear relation can be characterized using well-defined statistical methods.
 As described in~\autoref{sec:dataselection}, we quantify the strength of the deviation by two parameters: $\Delta_{\rm KS}$ (the difference of the median observed $\ICO$ between the real data points and the mock data points above the turning point) and $R_{\Delta k}$ (the relative difference of the slope above and below the turning point).
 In addition, we consider a third parameter: the quantile of the turning point $q_0$, which is defined as the fraction of data points with the considered MIR intensity below the turning point.

 \autoref{fig:non_loglinear_scatter} displays (from left to right) $\Delta_{\rm KS}$, $q_0$ and $R_{\Delta k}$ as function of galaxy ID, for the three MIR bands as indicated.
 As shown, in all three bands, all galaxies exhibit negative $\Delta_{\rm KS}$ values or values that are statistically consistent with zero.
-This indicates that, where deviations exist, the observed values are systematically smaller than the single log-linear predictions in the brightest regions.
+This indicates that, where deviations exist, the observed values are systematically smaller than the single log-log linear predictions in the brightest regions.
 The only exception is the $\blueband$ of NGC1365, as shown in the middle panel of \autoref{fig:three_cases}.
 This discrepancy is likely related to the presence of bar-induced inflows, a central starburst, and a powerful AGN in that galaxy.
 However, the exact causes require further analysis.
 When comparing the three MIR bands, we see more negative values of $\Delta_{\rm KS}$ in the dust band ($\redband$) than in the PAH bands ($\blueband$ and $\greenband$), indicating that the strongest deviation occurs in $\redband$.